 How to Build a Strong Employer Brand

-Given these issues, effective marketing is more important than ever to help your company raise its profile, dispel outdated perceptions, and attract a talented workforce.
+Given these issues, effective industrial marketing is more important than ever to help your company raise its profile, dispel outdated perceptions, and attract a talented workforce.

 It starts with creating a strong employer brand – positioning your company as a place where highly skilled employees can thrive and experience real change and innovation.
 Think about your unique selling points as you formulate your identity and messaging.
 What is your company history?
 Your workplace culture?
 Do you offer unique employee benefits or special training programs?